Dark Souls III - Initial Impressions

 Another return to form for the design is in how the game feels more connected.
 The original Dark Souls was a game that surprised many, as paths through different areas led back to one another and made the world a little more cohesive.
 Dark Souls II took the Demon's Souls approach and separated everything into different branching paths that all connected at the hub area, Mejula.
 There's nothing inherently wrong with that method of mapping out the world, but it loses the advantage of feeling more connected and seeing how the different areas may coexist in the world.

 For example, in the original Dark Souls, you could see the tops of some trees in the Undead Burg, but as you traveled down into Blighttown where the sewer of the Burg ran off, you saw how big, tall, and thick the trees were.
 If you made it further down through the center of a Great Hollow tree, to the base where you came to Ash Lake, you could see an endless array of these massive trees shooting out of the water in this weird mysterious realm, seemingly holding up the world above.
 Yet, this is not the last you'll see of these eternal redwoods.
 If you make it to Lost Izalyth, you'll finally encounter the many tree roots branched throughout the ruins that sit upon fire and lava.
-The presence of these connecting background details in the different areas, in addition to the fact that you can often see another zone from particular vantage points, help creates a sense of interconnectivity, as well as an unspoken lore about the land that helps make things more interesting.
+The presence of these connecting background details in the different areas, in addition to the fact that you can often see another zone from particular vantage points, help create a sense of interconnectivity, as well as an unspoken lore about the land that helps make things more interesting.

 Dark Souls III seems to be utilizing the same sort of techniques so far.
 For one thing, once you've beaten the first real boss of the game and down the path through the undead village, you can still see the city from which you came.
 You can also see the swamp below, which you'll eventually visit.
 If you manage to make your way out of the swamp to another vantage point, you can look back at the townships you left behind.
-There was only one particular path in Dark Souls II that felt that way, so it's nice to see that, thus far, III is already utilizing that brilliant map design create a connective and cohesive world.
+There was only one particular path in Dark Souls II that felt that way, so it's nice to see that, thus far, III is already utilizing that brilliant map design to create a connective and cohesive world.

 One other thing I've noticed is the commitment to the theme of death in the background.
 You wake up in a graveyard surrounded by tombstones.
 As you progress through the game, there are still countless more graves you pass, marked with other objects like swords, crosses, etc. Every area, so far, has been loaded with graves, which has a similar effect to the massive trees by indicating that this is all part of the same world.
 When everywhere you go might as well be a graveyard, it adds a theme and tone that help tie things together.